 Q: "Where did the idea for The Peraverse come from?"

 DW Brownlaw played Dungeons and Dragons (tm) in the 1970s.
-Like many players, he started to design his own fantasy world setting for a series of games (a 'campaign'): a fantastical world named 'The Planes of Sheol'.
+Like many players, he started to design his own fantasy world setting for a series of games (a 'campaign'), naming his fantastical world 'The Planes of Sheol'.
 He never ran that campaign, but over succeeding decades that strange world refused to let go of him, and he wrote reams of notes about it.

-From 2015, characters started coming into DW Brownlaw's mind, at which point he realised this was no longer an RPG campaign but a series of books - a trilogy.
+From 2015, characters started demanding into DW Brownlaw's imagined world.
+At which point he realised this world was no longer as an RPG and started outlining a series of books - initially a trilogy.
 Retired since mid-2017, he is now excited and impatient to share with readers how similar and yet so puzzlingly different The Peraverse is compared to our own universe.

 Q: "How & when will The Peraverse series be published?"